-The unused portion of tuition, fees, and other charges for veterans or eligible persons who fail to enter a course or who withdraw or discontinue prior to completion will be refunded for all amounts paid that exceed the approximate pro-rata portion of the total charges that the length of the completed portion of the course bears to the total length of the course.
-The pro-ration will be determined on the ratio of the number of days or hours of instruction completed by the student to the total number of instructional days or hours in the course.
+The refund of unused portion of tuition, fees and other charges for veteran's or eligible persons who fail to enter a course, withdraw or discontinue prior to completion of program will be made for all amounts paid which exceed the approximate pro-rate portion of the total charges that the length of the completed portion of the course bears to the total length of the course.
+The tuition adjustment will be determined on the ratio of the number of days or hours of instruction completed by the student to the total number of instructional days or hours in case.